kendallroden/sg-aks-workshop/cluster-pre-provisioning/README.md

 ## AKS Creation Service Principal Pre-requisites

 This section walks through creating a Service Principal which will be used by AKS to create the cluster resources.
-It is this Service Principal that actually creates the underlying Azure resources such as VMs, Storage, Load Balancers, etc. used by AKS.
-If you grant to few permissions it will not be able to create the AKS Cluster.
-If you grant too much then the Security Principle of Least Privilege is not being followed.
-If you have an existing Service Principal feel free to leverage that.
+It is this Service Principal that actually creates the underlying Azure resources including the VMs, Storage, Load Balancers, etc. used by AKS.
+If you grant too few permissions to the SP, it will not be able to create the AKS Cluster.
+If you grant too many permissions, then the Security Principle of Least Privilege is not being followed.
+If you have an existing Service Principal, feel free to leverage that.

-The key permission that is being granted to the Service Principal below is to the Virtual Network so it can create resources inside of the network.
+The key permission that is being granted to the Service Principal below is the ability to create resources inside of the Virtual Network.

 ```bash
 # Create SP and Assign Permission to Virtual Network